kevinzwhuang/wildcard-regex/README.md

 ## Tests

-`wildcard-regex` uses Mocha to test with Node for backend environments.
-Chai is used as the expectations engine.
+`wildcard-regex` uses Mocha to test with Node for backend environments and Karma with Mocha to test for browser environments.
+You can run tests for both backend and frontend environments by running `npm test`.

+To run tests for specific environments, you can run `npm run test:node` or `npm run test:browser`.

 You can find tests within the `./tests/` folder.